inmyth/typical-webapp/README.md

 - executor

-Ideally concurrent computation will use a variety of schedulers / ec.
+Ideally concurrent process will use a variety of schedulers / execution context.
 ExecutorConfig will store ec definitions to be used in services or repo.
 The current template only has in-memory db which probably requires only computation ec.

 - network error, etc

-In realistic application handling should be done on repository level (i.e result should be `[A Either Error]` `where error can be NotFound or NetworkError).
+Handling should be done on repository level (i.e result should be `[A Either Error]` where error can be NotFound or NetworkError).
 Currently it's not handled as it's using unstable service which simulates these errors.

 - using first order type F[_]